chuckb/cryptomath/README.md

 # Cryptomath

 A C library for handling cryptocurrency amounts with arbitrary precision, supporting multiple cryptocurrencies and their various denominations.
+Available in two forms:
+1. Header-only C library for direct integration
+2. SQLite extension for database operations

 ## Features